 If a background investigation is required, the prospective employee is provided a background investigation application and is expected to complete the application within five days or risk having their start date delayed.
-The application documents the prospective employee's consent
+The application documents the prospective employee's consent and provides TrueScreen with the data it needs to conduct the background investigation.
+TrueScreen generally provides Mason with the results of background investigations within3 2-4 days.

-&lt;sup>1 Reportable convictions include, but are not limited to, violations of criminal drug law, alcohol beverage control law, or law that governs driving while intoxicated.
+1 Reportable convictions include, but are not limited to, violations of criminal drug law, alcohol beverage control law, or law that governs driving while intoxicated.
 Additionally, employees authorized to drive a State Operated Vehicle for university business must report traffic related convictions to their supervisor and Risk Management.

-There are four departments at GMU that have the authority to hire employees without Central HR approval (GMU Police Department (PD), Child Development Center (CDC), Facilities Management, and Information Technology and provides TrueScreen with the data it needs to conduct the background investigation.
-TrueScreen generally provides Mason with the results of background investigations within 2-4 days.
+2 There are four departments at GMU that have the authority to hire employees without Central HR approval (GMU Police Department (PD), Child Development Center (CDC), Facilities Management, and Information Technology